regel/wsb/README.md

 Other finance data sources supported in this package:

 - [IEX Cloud](https://iexcloud.io/docs/api/): IEX Cloud is a platform that makes financial data and services accessible to everyone.
-You have to register to get an API token.
+There is a free tier for use during initial API exploration and application development.
+During registration you will receive security tokens required to access this API

 ## Installation